-- BEST COMPOSITE SAFE: SentrySafe FireProof and Waterproof Safe with Digital Keypad
+- BEST FOR MOST PURPOSES: SentrySafe FireProof and Waterproof Safe with Digital Keypad

 - RUNNER-UP: Viking Security Safe VS-25BL Biometric Safe

 Choosing a Theft-Proof Safe for Valuables

 For a coin collection, cash, collectibles, or similar items likely to be targeted in a burglary, get a safe designed to keep the bad guys out.
 Burglary safes may be rated based on construction and ability to thwart attempts to get inside with hammers, chisels, or drills.
 Sometimes ratings are given by the global safety consulting and certification company Underwriters Laboratories (UL), but not all safes on the market are rated.
 Generally, the higher the rating, the heavier and thicker the safe’s walls and door—and the higher the rating, the higher the cost.

 Ratings you are likely to see include: